Applying for Aid

 Summer Aid

 Financial Aid is available for the summer terms.
-In order to be eligible, you must

-- Be enrolled for a summer term
+- Enroll in a summer term